coldshrine/study-notes/books/designing-data-intensive-applications.md

 - Statements with side effects may result on different results on each replica.

 A solution to this is to replace any nondeterministic function with a fixed return value in the leader.

+# Write-ahead log (WAL) shipping

+The log is an append-only sequence of bytes containing all writes to the database.
+The leader can send it to its followers.
+This way of replication is used in PostgresSQL and Oracle.

+The main disadvantage is that the log describes the data at a very low level (like which bytes were changed in which disk blocks), coupling it to the storage engine.

+Usually, it is not possible to run different versions of the database in leaders and followers.
+This can have a big operational impact, like making it impossible to have a zero-downtime upgrade of the database.